biothings/biothings.api/docs/doc/standalone.rst

 * ``sync_*.log`` files for logs about incremental update only
 * and ``hub_*.log`` files for general logs about the hub process

-Finally, you can report issues and request for help, by reaching us as help@biothings.io.
+Finally, you can report issues and request for help, by joining Biothings Google Groups (https://groups.google.com/forum/#!forum/biothings)